kkrishguptaa/fastn-workshop/README.md

 - Join the [fastn discord](https://dub.sh/krish-fastn-discord)
 - Read the [`fastn` for geeks article](https://dub.sh/krish-fastn-geeks)

-## 🎉 Hope you enjoyed!
+## 🎉 Hope you enjoyed

 That's it for this workshop!
-Feel free to contact [me](https://biodrop.io/xkrishguptaa) for any doubts or to show of what you made! 😃
+Feel free to contact me for any doubts or to show of what you made! 😃